Concert Diary

 to 20 Dec

-Adelaide Baroqe // Handel's Messiah
+Adelaide Baroque // Handel's Messiah

 Handel’s music is eternal, optimistic, lively, and given fresh life in this invigorating and inspiring performance.
 What Christmas is complete without the joyous music of “For unto us a child is Born”, the Hallelujah Chorus, and the resounding final Amen?
 And no more fitting venue than the beautiful surrounds of St Peter’s Cathedral.